Raymon-Watson/D2C-Skincare-Analysis--SQL/README.md

 - Reviews -> One row per review (rating)
 - Returns -> One row per returned order / product within returned order

+## Database Structure

+For a full breakdown of each table, along with the datatypes and brief explanation of each column in each table, see documents/

 ### Table relations

 The relations between each table in this database are as follows: